ashokvaishnav708/IndoorLocalizationLoRaProject/README.md

 ### SX1280

 This folder contains the drivers for Semtech's SX1280.
 Simply copy the content inside this folder to the **zephyr-framework** directory.
+This driver version contains the Basic LoRa transceive functionality and Ranging Features.

 ### Testbed Visulalization